AAV-2025-2026/User-Interface/ros2_ws/README.md

 The following command shows all available nodes you can run in the package: <br>
 **$ ros2 pkg executables [package_name]**<br>

-The following command will executed the desired node:<br>
+The following command will execute the desired node:<br>
 **$ ros2 run [package_name] [node_name]**<br>

 Example:<br>